 Castle Town + Inuyama Castle + Shrine: 2-3 hours

-On weekends, there may be a wait of 30-40 minutes at Inuyama Castle, so it's recommended to visit with some extra time.
+On weekends, there may be a 30-40 minute wait at Inuyama Castle, so it's recommended to visit with some extra time.

 The main street of Inuyama Castle Town is "Honmachi Street."
-This street, about 600 meters long, is lined with historical buildings from the Edo to Showa periods, bustling with many tourists.
+This street stretches about 600 meters and is lined with historical buildings from the Edo to Showa periods, bustling with many tourists.

 Street Food

 Inuyama is known as the "town of skewers," with a rich variety of skewer dishes.
-Its roots lie in the local dish "dengaku," which involves skewering tofu and dipping it in miso, and now various skewer dishes are beloved local delicacies.
+Its roots lie in the local dish "dengaku," which involves skewering tofu and dipping it in miso, and now diverse skewer dishes are enjoyed as local cuisine.

 Hida Beef Sushi

-One of the most popular dishes we tried was sushi made with A5-ranked Hida beef.
+One of the most popular items we tried was sushi made with A5-grade Hida beef.
 There are several shops in the castle town, such as "Nikuhei" and "Inuyama Gyutaro," where you can enjoy taste comparisons.

 Gohei Mochi

-"Yamada Gohei Mochi" is a renowned shop in Inuyama Castle Town.
-Established in 1893 (Meiji 26), the building is designated as an Important Cultural Property of Japan, and there is often a line of people waiting for freshly grilled mochi.
+"Yamada Gohei Mochi Shop" is a famous establishment in Inuyama Castle Town, often with a line of people waiting for freshly grilled mochi.

-"Koi Komachi Dango" is a cute Japanese sweet with colorful toppings that is popular on social media.
+"Koi Komachi Dango" is a cute Japanese sweet with colorful toppings, popular on social media.

-When enjoying street food, it's polite to avoid "walking while eating" and instead use the eat-in spaces or benches provided by the shops.
+When enjoying street food, it's good manners to refrain from eating while walking and instead use the eat-in spaces or benches provided by the shops.

-In the castle town, there are various attractions, including museums related to the Inuyama Festival, facilities displaying karakuri (mechanical puppets), and unique Jizo statues.
+In the castle town, there are museums related to the Inuyama Festival, facilities displaying karakuri dolls (mechanical dolls), and unique Jizo statues to explore.

 Oiboke Kuzu Jizo

 The "Oiboke Kuzu Jizo" along Honmachi Street is a unique Jizo statue that prays for "not becoming senile even in old age."
-Two Jizo statues are enshrined in a small vermillion shrine, attracting locals and tourists who wish for health and longevity.
+Two Jizo statues are enshrined in a small vermilion shrine, attracting locals and tourists wishing for health and longevity.

-This facility displays karakuri puppets that ride on the festival floats of the Inuyama Festival.
-Karakuri puppets are traditional mechanical dolls that move using strings and springs.
+This facility displays karakuri dolls that ride on the festival floats of the Inuyama Festival.
+Karakuri dolls are traditional mechanical dolls that move using strings and springs.
 You can see the craftsmanship that has continued since the Edo period up close.

-Daily demonstrations of the karakuri puppets are held, showcasing the puppets carrying teacups or performing acrobatics.
-The explanations are only in Japanese, but just watching the moving puppets is enjoyable.
+Daily demonstrations of the karakuri dolls are held inside, showcasing dolls carrying teacups and performing acrobatics.
+The explanations are in Japanese only, but it's still enjoyable just to watch the moving dolls.

-Admission Fee: 300 yen (shared with the Castle and Town Museum)
+Admission Fee: 300 yen (common with the Castle and Town Museum)

 Opening Hours: 9:00 AM - 5:00 PM (last admission at 4:30 PM)